Easy Instant Pot Beef Enchilada Pasta

-Making beef enchilada pasta in the Instant Pot is a quick and easy dinner!
-This cheesy, hearty meal of pasta, beans, and beef will become a family favorite!
+Making beef enchilada pasta in the Instant Pot is a quick and easy dinner that’s perfect for a busy weeknight.

 Note: This post may contain affiliate links for your convenience.
+If you make a purchase, this site may receive a small commission at no additional cost to you.
 You can read my full disclosure policy here.

-If you have cheese, beef, beans, and some seasonings, you can make so many things!
+Having a variety of meal ideas that utilize the same basic ingredients makes meal planning even easier—if you have cheese, beef, beans, and some seasonings, you can make so many things!

-It’s an incredibly flavorful meal of pasta wrapped in a cheesy, spiced sauce with ground beef and black beans.
 Creamy and hearty, this is a filling meal that packs a tasty punch!
-It’s one of our favorite Instant Pot ground beef recipes!
+In fact, it’s one of our favorite Instant Pot ground beef recipes.

 More Easy Instant Pot Dinners You’ll Love: